-Review after review have commented on the relatively short label, the small scoop size (a measly 6 grams vs. Assassin’s 16.8 grams, comparison below), and then the insane stimulant effects.
+Many reviews have commented on the relatively short label, the small scoop size (a measly 5.3 grams vs. Assassin’s 16.8 grams, comparison below), and then the insane stimulant effects.

-Intrigued, I picked up a tub from Ruesco.
-And in a way, it a delivered, but the results were not at all what I was looking for.
+Intrigued, I picked up a tub.
+And in a way, it a delivered, but the results were not at all what I was expecting.

-Excelsior provides a powerful stimulant effect, significant appetite suppression, laser focus, and massive motivation in the gym.
+Excelsior provides an extremely powerful stimulant effect, significant appetite suppression, laser focus, euphoric high, and massive motivation in the gym.
 Unfortunately, it also was very detrimental to my mood and negatively impacted the rest of my day.
 This is not a sensible trade off for me and I don’t plan to take Excelsior again.
 This is reflected in my personal review score.

 I’d only recommend this pre workout to individuals that have used stim heavy pre workouts before and are not susceptible to depression.
 I also must highlight that you should be aware of and comfortable with the appetite suppression this pre workout triggers.

 Even if you like stim heavy pre workouts, I think something like Assassin does a much, much better job of giving a smooth experience.
-Excelsior was unlike anything I’ve ever experienced, but it’s not something I’m interested in repeating.
+Excelsior was unlike anything I’ve ever experienced, but it’s not something I’m interested in repeating due to the difficult crash after taking it.

 At the Gym (Great)

-I took one and a half scoops of Excelsior after eating breakfast (pankcakes) and drove over to the gym.
-The fruit cooler flavor was actually really tasty -- not bad at all.
+I took one and a half scoops of Excelsior after eating breakfast (pancakes) and drove over to the gym.
+The fruit cooler flavor was actually really tasty – not bad at all.
 Within 15 to 20 minutes I felt it kicking in and it was indeed intense, as advertised.
 As someone that as dabbled in recreational amphetamines in the past, I have to say that the feeling from Excelsior was pretty similar.
-To be clear: amphetamines are not on the ingredient label and I am not saying they are in the pre workout -- this is how I felt.
+To be clear: amphetamines are not on the ingredient label and I am not saying they are in the pre workout – this is how I felt.

 After the Gym (Awful)